intersel/jamrules/README.md

   * object with its properties plus these optional ones
     * matched (otion): function to call when a rule will match for the object
     * notmatched (option): function to call when rules will be tested but no rules match for the object
-  * aMatchingFunction (option): a matching function, same as to define the "matched" property in the object
+  * aMatchingFunction (option): a matching function, same as to define a "matched" property in the object
-  * aNotMatchingFunction (option): a 'not' matching function, same as to define the "notmatched" property in the object
+  * aNotMatchingFunction (option): a 'not' matching function, same as to define a "notmatched" property in the object

 ### Example
 ```javascript